trippleflux/nxscripts/alcobot/trunk/readme.txt

   Info: Zipscript, written by StarDog.
   URL : http://www.iozs.com

-  1. Add "iozs.vars" to varFiles, under [General], in AlcoBot.conf.
+  1. Add "iozs" to the module list in AlcoBot.conf.
   2. Reload AlcoBot by entering the command ".alcobot reload" in a DCC chat session.

   ############################################################